bluedrool/Qidi-Q2-tuning-tweaks-and-mods/docs/autotune.md

 __**Note: Two users on Discords reported that enabling autotune on extruder caused an over temperature warning for the extruder driver.
 If you get a warning, comment extruder driver out.
 Or don't enable it at all.**__

-__**Note 2: One user reported that the over temperature was not resolved by uninstalling autotune so it is unlikely that it is caused by it.**__
+__**Note 2: One user reported that the over temperature warning was not resolved by uninstalling autotune so it is unlikely that it is caused by it.**__

 ## 1) Autotune installation